fearonlATWIT/Lola-Fearon/README.md

 _Results:_

 For the top songs of 2023, I did not expect the Weeknd to have two songs in the top 10.
 Since Taylor Swift has risen in popularity over the past few months, I expected her songs to be featured on that list.
 Blinding Lights was placed on two of the graphs I made for the top songs and top songs saved on spotify playlists.
-I was also surprised to see that there was such a wide variety of genres highlighted.
+I was also surprised to see that there was such a wide variety of genres highlighted in the energy category.
 The number two song, Murder in My Mind, is a popular song used on TikTok videos.
 It is interesting to see how social media platforms can affect the song charts in such a strong way.

 _Questions Answered:_
 1. The most streamed song in 2023 was Blinding Lights by the Weeknd